| Eowyn awoke to feel Legolas' lips

 She had found him, barely breathing, on the ramparts of Helm's

-Deep, had single handedly dragged him out from under a filthy
+Deep, had single-handedly dragged him out from under a filthy

 orc, and had stubbornly insisted that the healers continue treating

-And he had woken from the darkness to find her sitting beside
+He had woken from the darkness to find her sitting beside

 But I was a coward, thought Haldir, and that is another